mohitpai/journey-optimizer.en/help/using/configuration/sms-configuration.md

     >
     > Sinch requires special API credentials.
 To find your **[!UICONTROL Service ID]** and **[!UICONTROL API Token]**, access SMS > APIs menu from your Sinch account,

+1. Click **[!UICONTROL Submit]** when you finished the configuration of your API credentials.

+After creating and configuring your API credential, you now need to create a message preset for SMS messages.

 ## Create a message preset for SMS messages {#message-preset-sms}